moleculerjs/moleculer-apollo-server/README.md

 ```

-Start your Moleculer project, open http://localhost:3000/graphql in your browser to run queries using [graphql-playground](https://github.com/prismagraphql/graphql-playground), or send GraphQL requests directly to the same URL.
+Start your Moleculer project, open http://localhost:3000/graphql in your browser to run queries using Apollo Studio or send GraphQL requests directly to the same URL.

 **Define queries & mutations in service action definitions**